BackgroundInterview Date:December 2018

 Do you think people are happy with their choice of Clark by senior year?
 Do you think people leave loving Clark?

 I think love is too strong of a word.
 I think people very much like it.
 I can’t speak on what everyone else says, but I personally like it.
 Clark wasn’t the top choice on my list, but I made a great financial decision coming here, so it was the smartest choice on my list.
 I think the average person loves it.

 How has the size of Clark influenced your social experience?
 [Clark has an undergraduate population of 2,204.]

 The size is an important factor.
 If I were to do it again with money not being an issue, I think going to a medium-sized school would be perfect.
-At a smaller school there much stronger cliques, and [emphasizes the divide] between the artsy students and athletes.
+At a smaller school there are much stronger cliques, and [emphasizes the divide] between the artsy students and athletes.
 It has a big impact overall.

 Has the alumni network helped you find internships or jobs?

 The alumni network is getting a lot better.
 They have a new website called ClarkConnect which helps you get in touch with alumni.
 I haven’t used the Clark network yet, I’ve used my own network.